Azure/batch-insights/README.md

 # batch-insights

 ## Usage
 Set 2 environment variables in your start task.
 Make sure this is set as a Batch environment variable rather than exporting before running the `nodestats.py` script.
 Without the Batch environment variable it will not show up in Batch Labs.
+Then set the start task user to be `Pool Admin`(`Task admin` might work too)

  * `APP_INSIGHTS_APP_ID`: This is your app insight application id

 ![](docs/images/app-id.png)